From: Champagne, France

 Varietals: 30% Pinot Meunier, 35% Chardonnay, 30% Pinot Noir, 5% Arbanne, Petit Meslier and Fromenteau

-Pairing: Champagne and scallops are a match made in heaven; buttery scallops with lemon and herbs would play perfectly off the herbal notes in the wine.
-The sweet and acidic parts of the dish will also complement the floral and toasty components in the wine.
+Pairing: Champagne and scallops are a match made in heaven, and this recipe for Buttery Scallops with Lemon and Herbs by Melissa Clark will play perfectly off the herbal notes in the wine.
+The sweet and acidic components of the dish are a nice complement to the floral and toasty components in the wine.
+Yields 4 servings.

 About.
 Philippe and Pierre Aubry run their family estate in the Premier Cru village of Jouy-lès-Reims, located in the western part of the Montagne de Reims.
 The family traces its wine growing to 1790 and is well-known for growing ancient grape varieties still permitted in the Champagne AOC.
 Aubry’s wines are original and individual, representing flavors that fall outside the typical profile of Champagne.